Model-Based Learning of Whittle indices: Conclusion

-Let us now take a MDPwith state space $\calS := [|0, 49|]$, generated as in \cite[IV.A]{dhankar2024tabulardeepreinforcementlearning}.
+Let us now take a MDP with state space $\calS := [|0, 49|]$, generated as in \cite[IV.A]{dhankar2025tabulardeepreinforcementlearning}.
 Each line of active transition matrix $(P^1_{s,:})_{a \in \calA, s \in \calS}$ is generated according to a Dirichlet distribution where each parameter is $1 / S$, and the active rewards are given by $\forall s \in \calS, r^1_s := 5+\frac{s+1}{10}$.
 As we are learning Gittins index, action $0$ does not induce any reward or state trantition.
 The discount factor is $0.9$.

-For each of the three algorithms \QWI, \QGI, \BLINQ~and at each time step $t$, Figure \ref{fig:ex8_comparison} plots the mnimum, median and maximum of the absolute error vector $( | \lambda_s - \hat{\lambda}_{s, t} | )_{s \in \calS}$ where $\lambda_s$ designates the true Gittins index of state $s$ and $\hat{\lambda}_{s, t}$ designates the approximated Gittins index of state $s$ at time $t$, with experiments conducted over $100 000$ time steps.
+For each of the three algorithms \QWI, \QGI, \BLINQ~and at each time step $t$, Figure \ref{fig:ex8_comparison} plots the minimum, median and maximum of the absolute error vector $( | \lambda_s - \hat{\lambda}_{s, t} | )_{s \in \calS}$ where $\lambda_s$ designates the true Gittins index of state $s$ and $\hat{\lambda}_{s, t}$ designates the approximated Gittins index of state $s$ at time $t$, with experiments conducted over $50 000$ time steps.
+The $Q-$learning setpsizes are as in the previous example for \QWI, and as suggested in \cite{dhankar2025tabulardeepreinforcementlearning} for \QGI.

 We also provide in Table \ref{tab:ex8_comparison} a comparison of the minimum, median and maximum errors at the end of the learning process over the chosen time frame.